 This usually manifests in at least one of four ways:

 - Forgetfulness: The victim fails to remember important information or even basic common sense.
+Usually, it is some sort of seemingly innocuous, but ultimately very crucial detail that slips their mind.
 Things they would have very little trouble recalling if they were more alert.

-- Delusion: Their thought-processes are so clouded that they end up believing things that they normally wouldn't.
-This can also include hallucinations (something that is Truth in Television concerning Sleep Deprivation).
+- Delusion: Their thought processes are so clouded that they end up believing things that they normally wouldn't.
+This can also include hallucinations and paranoia.
+This symptom is especially Truth in Television regarding Sleep Deprivation.
+It could be considered Exhaustion-Induced Insanity.

-- Confused Logic: They may have all the pieces of information to work with, but their train of thought takes a detour (or several) causing a disorganized approach at logic.
-May result in Skewed Priorities.
+- Confused Logic: They may have all the pieces of information to work with, but their train of thought takes a detour (or several) causing a disorganized approach to logic.
+May result in Skewed Priorities or even Insane Troll Logic.

 - Too Tired to Think: The victim literally does not have enough energy to spare to even try to think straight.
 They may not pay attention to important details because of this.